-The court has granted a number of our plaintiffs’ motions for sanctions:
+The court has granted a number of our plaintiffs’ motions for sanctions against the defendants:

-*In November 2020, the court granted our plaintiffs’ motion for sanctions—including adverse inferences—against neo-Nazi defendant Elliott Kline (aka Eli Mosley).
+- In November 2020, the court granted our plaintiffs’ motion for evidentiary sanctions against neo-Nazi defendant Elliot Kline (aka Eli Mosley).
 In a huge win for our plaintiffs, it is now established fact in our case that Kline conspired to commit racially-motivated violence in Charlottesville in 2017.

-*In May 2020, Matthew Heimbach, Elliott Kline, and Vanguard America were ordered to pay $41,300 in sanctions after they repeatedly flouted court orders.
+- In May 2020, Matthew Heimbach, Elliot Kline, and Vanguard America were ordered to pay $41,300 in sanctions after they repeatedly flouted court orders.

 A number of defendants are also facing additional pending sanctions motions.

 Default has already been entered against six defendants: Andrew Anglin; Moonbase Holdings LLC; East Coast Knights of the Ku Klux Klan; Fraternal Order of the Alt-Knights; Augustus Invictus; and Loyal White Knights of the KKK.

 Experts in extremism have highlighted how IFA's lawsuit has driven some extremists out of the white supremacist movement, caused disruption to these groups and their leaders, and deterred other extremists from engaging in similar activity.

 A few defendants have tried to rebrand.
 Identity Evropa now calls itself American Identity Movement; Vanguard America members have also rebranded as Patriot Front.
 No matter how they may rebrand, our team will ensure they face accountability for their actions in Charlottesville.